broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

-  "Mutect2ReplicateValidation.is_run_orientation_bias_filter": "true/false depending on whether you wish to run this filter", "Mutect2ReplicateValidation.artifact_modes": The artifact modes of the orientation bias filter eg: ["G/T", "C/T"], "Mutect2ReplicateValidation.preemptible_attempts": "2", "Mutect2ReplicateValidation.gatk_docker": "[gatk docker image eg broadinstitute/gatk:4.beta.3]", "Mutect2ReplicateValidation.picard": "[path to Picard .jar file]", "Mutect2ReplicateValidation.m2_extra_args": "optionally, any additional Mutect2 command line arguments", "Mutect2ReplicateValidation.m2_extra_filtering_args": "optionally, any additional Mutect2 command line arguments"
+  "Mutect2ReplicateValidation.is_run_orientation_bias_filter": "true/false depending on whether you wish to run this filter", "Mutect2ReplicateValidation.artifact_modes": The artifact modes of the orientation bias filter eg: ["G/T", "C/T"], "Mutect2ReplicateValidation.preemptible_attempts": "2", "Mutect2ReplicateValidation.m2_extra_args": "optionally, any additional Mutect2 command line arguments", "Mutect2ReplicateValidation.m2_extra_filtering_args": "optionally, any additional Mutect2 command line arguments"
 }
 ```

-Note that the docker image path is not used when the validations are run locally.
-When running locally, a valid docker path must still be given or else cromwell will fail.
-When running locally, fill in gatk4_jar with some dummy value such as "OVERRIDDEN".
+Note that the docker image path is not used when the validations are run on an SGE cluster.
+When running on SGE, a valid docker path must still be given or else cromwell will fail.

+To summarize the differences between running in the cloud and on SGE:
+* Your jsons must include a valid gatk_docker in both cases, however, when running on SGE this docker image is not actually used.
+* When running in SGE you must put a gatk_override jar file in your jsons.
+When running in the cloud you may include one but if you omit this line from your jsons the gatk jar in the docker image will be used.
+* When running in SGE you must make sure to copy the gatk script in the root directory of the gatk git repo into a folder that is in your bash $PATH variable.

 ## Running in Cromwell
 * Run hapmap_sensitivity_all_plexes.wdl with the parameters in sensitivity.json